Most—but not all—food is allowed through airport security.

 - Pasta salad

-- Instant (dry) oatmeal, along with a vessel, like the Miir Camp Cup, to eat it out of
+- Instant (dry) oatmeal, along with a vessel, like the Miir Camp Cup, to eat it out of (simply ask a flight attendant for hot water)

 - Grain or rice bowls

 No matter what you choose to bring, remember that just because you can bring something through TSA doesn’t always mean you should.
-Try to avoid easily perishable foods and anything overly pungent (like tuna or bananas).
+Try to avoid easily perishable foods and anything overly pungent (like tuna or overripe bananas).
 Your neighbors will thank you.

 Other food restrictions to consider